forderud/WindowsManagement/README.md

 ![image](https://github.com/user-attachments/assets/9287a593-686f-4531-931a-7b2267808f78)

 Client certificate lookup:
 * MS-MDE2 `SSLCLIENTCERTSEARCHCRITERIA` defines how SW can discover the MDM client certificate required for network authentication.
 This certificate is used for communication with the MDM server, to download SW packages and more.
 Example: `Subject=CN=Tester,O=Microsoft&Stores=My\User`.
-This parameter seem to end up in `HKLM\SOFTWARE\Microsoft\Provisioning\OMADM\Accounts\{GUID}\Protected\SslClientCertSearchCriteria` in the Windows registry.
+The certificate query seem to be stored in `HKLM\SOFTWARE\Microsoft\Provisioning\OMADM\Accounts\{GUID}\Protected\SslClientCertSearchCriteria` in the Windows registry.

 Client certificate in registry (don't know if these paths are implementation details or can be relied on):
 * The client certificate store & thumbprint appear to be stored in `HKLM\SOFTWARE\Microsoft\Provisioning\OMADM\Accounts\{GUID}\SslClientCertReference` in the Windows registry.